wghost/UPKUtils/doc/PatchUPK_Readme.txt

 -----------------------------------------------------------------------------------------------------------------
-    UPK Utils: PatchUPK documentation file
+    PatchUPK documentation file
 -----------------------------------------------------------------------------------------------------------------

-PatchUPK is a Windows console utility to patch XCOM packages (upk files).
-Packages must be decompressed first (using DecompressLZO or Gildor's decompress.exe for Windows).
+PatchUPK is a console application for patching XCOM packages (upk files).
+Packages must be decompressed first (using DecompressLZO or Gildor's decompress.exe).

 PatchUPK operates on special script files and applies subsequent changes to packages.

-Version 6.1, 10/03/2014

-Wasteland Ghost aka wghost81 (wghost81@gmail.com).

 -----------------------------------------------------------------------------------------------------------------
     Script commands basics
 -----------------------------------------------------------------------------------------------------------------

 There are two types of commands: keys and sections.
-Keys are followed by '=' sign to separate them from values and sections are enclosed into brackets '[' and ']'.
+Keys are followed by '=' character to separate them from values and sections are enclosed into brackets '[' and ']'.

+Keys can have additional specifiers separated by ':' character.

 -----------------------------------------------------------------------------------------------------------------
     Comments
 -----------------------------------------------------------------------------------------------------------------

-PatchUPK supports two types of comments: curly brackets comments (enclosed in  '{' and '}') and C-style comments.
+PatchUPK supports two types of comments: curly brackets (text enclosed in '{' and '}') and C-style comments.
-You may use comments anywhere in the mod file.
+You can use comments anywhere inside a file.
 Examples:
 /* Multi-line
    comment */
 // Line comment